 17. Informational: Impact of Fish Passage on the Movement of AIS

-Two teams of presenters spoke about concerns of ANS movement resulting from fish passage improvements made to different watersheds.
+Two teams of presenters spoke about concerns of ANS movement resulting from improvements made to different watersheds.
 First, Andrew Struck, Planning and Parks Department in Ozaukee County, Wisconsin, discussed the multimillion-dollar project (with primary funding from NOAA and EPA) to restore fish passage in the Milwaukee River Watershed.
 The theme of the project was “making connections.”
 Lake Michigan, the Milwaukee River, and its tributary streams will be reconnected for spawning and rearing habitat for target species.
 This effort also created connections between stakeholder groups, often nontraditional players.

 Primary goals were to remove fish passage impediments, thus increasing connectivity to existing high-quality habitat, and to support career development and create jobs.
 The Mequon-Thiensville “nature-like” fishway was completed, the Lime Kiln Dam removed, and a design created for the Bridge Street fishway.
 These projects and the removal of over 150 small- and large-scale impediments on 18 tributaries reconnected 75 river and tributary miles.
 Several species stand to benefit from restored aquatic connectivity, including striped shiner (Luxilus chrysocephalus), greater redhorse (Moxostoma valenciennesi), longear sunfish (Lepomis megalotis), and ellipse mussel (Venustaconcha ellipsiformis), although the program specifically focused on northern pike (Esox lucius), walleye (Sander vitreus), and lake sturgeon (Acipenser fulvescens).